When is the best time to sweep my chimney?

 Do you provide financing or a payment plan?

-Anderson’s Chimney Sweeps does offer financing through Members 1st.
-It is a very quick process and once we submit your application, we usually have an answer within the day.
+Anderson’s Chimney Sweeps does offer financing through Enerbank USA.
+We offer two options: 12-months same as cash or a 9.99% 5-year loan.
+It is a very quick process and once you submit your application, we usually have an answer within the day.

 Please have your financing in place before we schedule your work.
 If financing is not approved and we are in the mist of your job, you will be expected to pay any balance in full at completion.